VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

   * Used for imputation in dealing with missing values
   * Specifically designed to improve accuracy for values in data missing not at random (MNAR)
   * Particularly useful for metabolite data where missing values can be due to Limit of Detection (LOD) levels in mass spectrometry
+* #### Variance Inflation Factor (VIF) Testing
+  * Used in conjunction with additional visualisation techniques mentioned below to test for multicollinearity
 * #### Principal Component Analysis (PCA)
   * Finds the optimum number of components to explain the maximum variance in the data
   * Useful for high dimensions of features (e.g., 1909 metabolites)